SlavSquatSuperstar/mayonez-engine-2d/README.md

 ## License

 This software is licensed under the GNU General Public License (GPL) v3 or any later version, which grants copyleft protections.
-In true Communist fashion, the source code of this program is freely available to access, run, share, and modify.
+In true communist/socialist fashion, the source code of this program is freely available to access, run, share, and modify.
 Any forks of this project must also be distributed under the same license and may not be made or used in any proprietary (closed-source) applications.
+They may still be monetized, as long as the code is open.
 See [LICENSE.txt](LICENSE.txt) for more details.